kevinrodbe/library/README.md

 * Learn how to us `UITableView`s to display static data.
 * See how `UITableView` uses both the *delegation* and *datasource* pattern.
 * How the `autoresizingMask` works.
-* Learn how to overcome two common pitfalls: changing a cell's backgound color and displaying cells of variable height.
+* Learn how to overcome a common pitfall: changing a cell's backgound color.
 * How to use `NSString`'s `stringWithFormat:` method.

-### Intermission 1

-Storyboards: what are they and how to use them.
-This will be a 4 - 8 minute video introducing user's to the concept of storyboards.
-There wont be any challenges, just a video to watch that shows us using storyboards to eliminate much of the code we previously wrote!

 ### Level 5